USTA Local Regulations

 If any of these leagues are played as a weekend tournament, the LLC will establish the deadline date for adding a player.
 The State League Coordinators (SLC) will establish a roster addition deadline for all leagues that play their local league at the state championships.

 The following leagues will play a local league at the state championship: 18 & Over Open, 40 & Over Open, Adult 55 & Over 9.0, Adult 65 & Over and Mixed Doubles 10.0.
 Alabama allows only (3) out of state players on a team that plays a local league at state or on a team that plays a single-weekend local league tournament or a team that advances directly to a state championship.

 To generate a computer rating, a player must have played three (3) times during that year’s rating period for an Adult league.
 Defaults do not count towards computer ratings.

 Section III.
 Match Requirements

-All women teams playing a scheduled USTA Winter Night League match should have all 5 courts (3 courts if 2.5) available at match time for Adult League and 3 courts if Combo League.
-This is to avoid players having to be out any later than necessary.
+All women teams playing a scheduled USTA night league match should have the maximum number of required courts available at match time.
+This is to avoid players having to be out at night any later than necessary.
 Matches can be played earlier than the scheduled match time if courts are available and both captains agree.

 A player may not use electronic devices such as cell phones or any device capable of receiving communication.